tairan-w/DeepTherm/README.md

 DeepTherm is a deep learning framework designed to predict thermochemical properties, such as enthalpy of formation, entropy, and heat capacity for diverse molecular species.
 The project integrates directed message-passing networks and global attention mechanisms to capture both local and long-range dependencies in molecular graphs.

-The datasets are provided along with the paper.
+All the Supplementary data of the paper are provided in the Supplementary data.zip.

 The code was built based on [DMPNN](https://github.com/chemprop/chemprop).
 Thanks a lot for their code sharing!